jgehrcke/goeffel/README.md

 overall seems to be a great tool.
-However, it seems to be optimized for interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a decent approach towards persisting the collected time series data on disk for later inspection (it seems to be able to write a binary file when using `-cpuprofile` but it is a little unclear what this file contains and how to analyze the data).
+However, it seems to be optimized for interactive usage (whereas we were looking for a robust measurement program which can be pointed at a process and then be left unattended for a significant while) and there does not seem to be a well-documented approach towards persisting the collected time series data on disk for later inspection.

-The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has a similar fundamental idea as Goeffel; it however does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and plotting the data, making it too error-prone and not production-ready.
+The program [psrecord](https://github.com/astrofrog/psrecord) (which effectively wraps [psutil](https://psutil.readthedocs.io/en/latest/)) has a similar fundamental idea as Goeffel; it however does not have a clear separation of concerns between persisting the data to disk, performing the measurement itself, and analyzing/plotting the data.

 ## Usage